 MEET OUR ARTS EDUCATORS

-Daniel holds a B.A. in Jazz Guitar Performance and Music Education from the University of the Arts and an M.A. in Music Education from Teachers College, Columbia University.
-He loves teaching in a setting that is based on inquiry and is student-centered.
+Daniel was born and raised in New York City.
+He holds a B.A. in Jazz Guitar Performance and Music Education from the University of the Arts and an M.A. in Music Education from Teachers College, Columbia University.